When You Wish Upon a Star: Disney icon

 In December 2008, a number of prominent performers gathered for a concert called BBC Radio 2 Celebrates the Music of Disney.
-It was hosted by Josh Groban, who performed "When You Wish Upon A Star."
+It was hosted by Josh Groban, who performed "When You Wish Upon A Star".

+To commemorate the centennial anniversary of The Walt Disney Company, Sara Bareilles recorded a cover of the song as part of the company's "100 Years of Wonder" campaign and was released as a single on May 14, 2023 after being performed live as part of Disney Night on season 21 of American Idol.

+The finale of the Walt Disney Animation Studios short film Once Upon a Studio (2023) features a cast of 543 Disney animated characters singing the song, with the original Cliff Edwards recording being utilized for Jiminy Cricket's vocals.

+The first five notes of the song are featured multiple times in Dave Metzger's underscore for Walt Disney Animation Studios' feature film Wish.

 Earth, Wind & Fire

 The lyrics of Earth, Wind & Fire's song Shining Star directly reference the Disney song.

 As a jazz standard

 The piece has become a jazz standard.

 Family Guy parody and lawsuit

 The owner of the rights to the song, Bourne Co.
 Music Publishers, sued Twentieth Century Fox Film Corp., Fox Broadcasting Company, Fuzzy Door Productions, Cartoon Network, Walter Murphy and Seth MacFarlane to try to stop distribution of a 2003 Family Guy episode entitled "When You Wish Upon a Weinstein" that parodies the song in a version called "I Need a Jew".
 A federal judge ruled against Bourne Co, stating that a parody of the song did not infringe on the company's copyright.